-As your counsellor I collect & hold some sensitive data about you.
+If we contract that I become your counsellor, I collect & hold some sensitive data about you.

 In order to ensure full compliance with the General Data Protection Regulation I want to ensure you of a few things:

 • The information collected is necessary information for our working relationship – this will be your full name, address, date of birth, a current phone number, an email address, your GP details, an emergency contact number, medical conditions & medication and involvement with other services

 • I ask for this information in order to build an accurate picture of you, your life experiences, your counselling and psychological well being history and what treatment you have received or are still receiving.
 This is so I can tailor my services to meet your needs and part of keeping you safe